Google Analytics Fast Start – 10 mistakes to avoid

 What does this guide contain?

-The guide is designed as a checklist to help members optimise their use of Google analytics quickly.
+The guide is designed as a checklist to help members optimize their use of Google analytics quickly.
 It gives 10 mistakes to avoid with many different issues identified in each, so serves as a checklist for those just starting out with the platform.
-For a more advanced guide that goes into more details and provides best practice advice, you will need our 7 Steps Google Analytics guide, which has just been updated for 2016.
+For a more advanced guide that goes into more details and provides best practice advice, you will need our 7 Steps Google Analytics guide.

 - Authors: Matt Trimmer